 1. Surprisingly… Liver Pills!

-Beef liver contains 4 times more Vitamin C than carrots or apples, both of which are good sources of Vitamin C. (source) Although citrus fruits seem like the most obvious source from which to find this vitamin, not everyone can eat fruit!
+Beef liver (find it here) contains 4 times more Vitamin C than carrots or apples, both of which are good sources of Vitamin C. (source) Although citrus fruits seem like the most obvious source from which to find this vitamin, not everyone can eat fruit!
 (I can’t.)
 So liver provides a concentrated source, while also providing necessary fat soluble vitamins like A, D, E, and K, as well as B12, folate, copper and iron.
 I take 4 capsules daily and love that I’m accomplishing multiple nutritional feats from one source.

 The other reason I like liver as a source of Vitamin C is because of how gentle it is.
 It digests well for almost anyone, (except those with a food intolerance or sensitivity to beef).
 So for those on the GAPS Introduction Diet, for example, who are not yet eating citrus fruits or taking supplements, beef liver is simply a whole food and is well suited.
 For those on low-FODMAP diets who feel bloated after eating cauliflower and broccoli, liver pills are gentle and healing.
 Many sources of Vitamin C are not absorbed well.
 With beef liver we can be more confident the body knows how to assimilate the nutrients.